iredmail/docs/en_US/faq/file.locations.md

 * on OpenBSD, it's `/var/www/iredadmin/settings.py`.

-iRedAdmin is a web application, when debug mode is turned on, it will log error message to [Apache ssl error log file](#apache), or uwsgi log file (if you're running Nginx). uwsgi log file is under `/var/log/uwsgi/` on Linux/FreeBSD, and `/var/www/logs/` on OpenBSD.
+iRedAdmin is a web application, when debug mode is turned on, it will log error message to:

+* If you're running Apache, it logs to [Apache ssl error log file](#apache).
+* If you're running Nginx with uwsgi:
+    * on Debian/Ubuntu, it logs to `/var/log/uwsgi/app/iredadmin.log`.
+    * on RHEL/CentOS, it logs to `/var/log/messages`.
+    * on OpenBSD, it logs to `/var/www/logs/uwsgi.log`.
+    * on FreeBSD, it logs to `/var/log/uwsgi-iredadmin.log`.

 Note: If you modified any iRedAdmin files (not just config file), please restart Apache or uwsgi service (if you're running Nginx) to reload modified files.